When it comes to our health, it’s the microplastics we can’t see that may be doing the most damage of all.

 Exactly how small are these plastic particles?

-When they fully break down, microplastics can measure as little as 10 micrometres.
-By way of comparison, a grain of sand measures in at roughly 500 micrometres.
+When they fully break down, microplastics can measure as little as 10 micrometers.
+By way of comparison, a grain of sand measures in at roughly 500 micrometers.
 That means that some particles of microplastic are 1/50th the size of a grain of sand!

 No wonder then, that they can bypass our skin barrier and airways, and enter our organs and bloodstream.